MCP tools for coding agents

 Claude Code, Codex CLI, VS Code Copilot, Cursor and Windsurf via MCP, plus a native OpenClaw plugin — and anything else that speaks MCP.

 Ask your agent to run the code_savings tool.
-It reports a ledger where calls saved are counted, bytes returned are measured, and bytes saved are estimates — each number labeled for what it actually is.
+It reports the ledger — calls saved counted, bytes returned measured, bytes saved estimated — each number labeled for what it actually is.